SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 ### Remark

 The web server is started when `make setup` is run and remains up and running afterwards.
-If unit tests for some reasons please run this command again and ensure the server is serving streams correctly at `http://localhost:8000`.
+If unit tests fail please run this command again and ensure the server is serving streams correctly at `http://localhost:8000`.

 ## Makefile